timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

-As a frequentist, you might have a maximum likelihood estimate from your model, and so you might simulate from the parameters' asymptotic sampling distribution, so a normal distribution, centered at the maximum likelihood estimate and using the negative inverse of the hessian as the covariance matrix.
+As a frequentist, you might have a maximum likelihood estimate from your model, and so you might simulate from the parameters' asymptotic sampling distribution, so a normal distribution, centered at the maximum likelihood estimate and using the negative inverse of the hessian, around the maximum likelihood estimate, as the covariance matrix.

 ---